HeroNight67/heronight67.github.io/README.md

-The 1st and the best css of HeroNight.
-Another CSS might come but it will be from a totally broken css (free - prebuild fan made).
+The 1st and the best css of HeroNight, the fully covering CSS, that match let your eyes enjoy night sessions of playing the game.
+Just now the other CSS have been released, namecode = HeroNightExtra.